alizahidraja/Custom-OCR-CRNN/README.md

 ![Model](models/model_image.png)

-The data set used in the training is captcha dataset
+The data set used in the training is Captcha dataset

-## Captcha Data
+## Sample Data

 ![Captcha](data/sample/2b827.png)